Our complete packing list for India: Everything you need for an epic first trip.

 There is a little bit more planning before finalising your packing list for India.
 And that is where to stay in India!

-• New Delhi: Hotel Hari Piorko [good location in the heart of the Main Bazaar, Delhi; close to restaurants and train station.
-No view from rooms].
+Good location in the heart of the Main Bazaar, Delhi.
+Close to restaurants and train station.
+No view from rooms (as is typical in much of Delhi accommodation).

-• Agra: Aman Homestay [very friendly family-run homestay with rooftop views of The Taj Mahal.
-Great rickshaw driver service and home cooked meals].
+Very friendly family-run homestay with rooftop views of The Taj Mahal.
+Great rickshaw driver service and home cooked meals.

 What else can we say about India?